tomer8007/windows-shazam/README.md

-Important Note: This project is not working anymore due to Shazam server-side changes.
+**Important Note**: This project is not working anymore due to Shazam server-side changes.
 Please see the [relevent issue](https://github.com/tomer8007/windows-shazam/issues/4) for more details.

 # Shazam for Windows 7 #
 [Shazam](http://www.shazam.com) is a popular music identification service for smartphones.